martinezdm1997/MySql_Java_exmaple/README.md

 # MySql_Java_exmaple
 This is a java project I wrote for my database class about a year ago.
-It combines both Java and MySQL.
+For the class we were expected to have java connect and make entries/pull data from mySQL.The code gave options to the user of adding to the database and where.
+The info was randomly generated due to it not being actually used by a real company.The code also pulls from the database to answer pre selected question eg. List The name and Specialty of employees who have a bike with less than or equal to 2 hours of work.